 Here are some important dates to remember.

 April 18, 2016, was the deadline to file your 2015 tax return.
-Although the statute of limitations states that you should file within three years of the original tax deadline, taxpayers who filed their 2014 tax return (originally due April 15) and postmarked their return by April 17, 2018 (the 2017 tax deadline) were able to claim their refund.
+Although the statute of limitations states that you should file within three years of the original tax deadline, taxpayers who filed their 2014 tax return (originally due April 15) and postmarked their return by April 17, 2018 (the 2017 tax deadline) were not able to claim their refund.
 We recommend that you file by April 15, 2019; the tax deadline for 2019, to ensure that you get your refund without any issues.

 If you need to figure your refund, use this helpful 2015 tax calculator to see how much you can expect from the IRS.